ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

-The radius of the circle is controlled by the :ref:`CIRCLE_RADIUS <copter:CIRCLE_RADIUS>` parameter (i.e. cannot be set as part of the command).
+The radius of the circle is controlled by the :ref:`CIRCLE_RADIUS <copter:CIRCLE_RADIUS>` parameter and can also be set by the command.

 This is the command equivalent of the :ref:`Circle flight mode <copter:circle-mode>`.